Baduria: Demographics

 According to the 2011 Census of India, Baduria had a total population of 52,493, of which 26,799 (51%) were males and 25,694 (49%) were females.
 Population in the age range 0–6 years was 5,185.
 The total number of literate persons in Baduria was 38,770 (81.95% of the population over 6 years).

 As of 2001 India census, Baduria had a population of 47,418.
 Males constitute 51% of the population and females 49%.
 Baduria has an average literacy rate of 67%, higher than the national average of 59.5%; with 55% of the males and 45% of females literate.
 13% of the population is under 6 years of age.

 Transport

 State Highway 3 (locally known as Habra-Baisrhat Road) passes through Baduria.

 Education

-Baduria Dilip Kumar Memorial Institution (co-educational), Baduria Kadambini Devi Girls High School (co-educational), Baduria L.M.S.
-High School (co-educational), Baduria L.M.S.
-Girls High School (girls only) and Jashaikati High School are higher secondary schools located in Baduria.
+As Baduria is a very old city, the schools here are also very old.
+Especially Baduria LMS School was built during the British period.
+Moreover, many schools were established even before the independence of India.
+At present, many English medium schools have been established in Baduria, along with about 222 primary.Also there is a Ramkrishna Sebaashram where a schooling system is present upto 10th.